BastilleBSD/bastille/docs/chapters/template.rst

 Note: SYSRC requires that NO quotes be used or that quotes (`"`) be escaped ie; (`\\"`)

+Place these uppercase template hook commands into a `Bastillefile` in any order and automate container setup as needed.

 In addition to supporting template hooks, Bastille supports overlaying files into the container.
 This is done by placing the files in their full path, using the template directory as "/".

 An example here may help.
-Think of `bastille/templates/username/base`, our example template, as the root of our filesystem overlay.
-If you create an `etc/hosts` or `etc/resolv.conf` *inside* the base template directory, these can be overlayed into your container.
+Think of `bastille/templates/username/template`, our example template, as the root of our filesystem overlay.
+If you create an `etc/hosts` or `etc/resolv.conf` *inside* the template directory, these can be overlayed into your container.

 Note: due to the way FreeBSD segregates user-space, the majority of your